 Patient returned medication was dealt with appropriately.
-Confidential patient information was removed or obliterated from patient returned medication.
+But confidential patient information was not always removed or obliterated from patient returned medication.

-Principle 5 - Equipment and facilities Standards met
+Principle 5 - Equipment and facilities ✓ Standards met

 The pharmacy uses appropriate equipment and facilities to provide its services.
 It keeps these clean and tidy.
 Computers are used in a way that protects people's private information.